david-dick/firefox-marionette/README.md

         $element->type('Test::More');
     }

 If no elements are found, a [not found](https://metacpan.org/pod/Firefox%3A%3AMarionette%3A%3AException%3A%3ANotFound) exception will be thrown.
+For the same functionality that returns undef if no elements are found, see the [has](https://metacpan.org/pod/Firefox%3A%3AMarionette%23has) method.

 ## find\_id